amari97/reddit_network/index.markdown

 </div>
 **So, what's next?**

 The previous theory might oversimplify the situation, as other crucial mechanisms might have been ignored.
 Here, we apply the theory of **status** as described in Signed Network in Social Media paper[^4].
-This theory introduces a new perspective to the creation of a relation between two subreddits: positive relationships are created from a subreddit with a lower status in the graph to a subreddit with higher status.
+This theory introduces a new perspective to the creation of a relation between two subreddits: positive links are created from a subreddit with a lower status in the network to a subreddit with higher status.
 The status can be interpreted in this situation as respect.

-However this model performs worse than the balance theory when trained on a linear classifier.
+However this model performs worse than the balance theory when trained on a linear classifier and the status theory does not match the measurements.

 ## At a local scale...